Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Details of the experiments in Section

 \paragraph{$L_p$ Errors vs. the Dimensions of Data.} The results for each multimodal case $M = 1, 2, 3,$ and 4 of the numerator datasets are shown in Figure \ref{Apdx_subsection_FigL_pErrorsvstheDimension_2} and \ref{Apdx_subsection_FigL_pErrorsvstheDimension_4}.
 The results of $M=1$ (the first and second rows in Figure \ref{Apdx_subsection_FigL_pErrorsvstheDimension_2}) were reported in Section \ref{Section_MainResults}.

-As shown in Figure \ref{Setion_3_Figure_ExperimentLp_dimensions}, the $L_1$, $L_2$, and $L_3$ errors in DRE deteriorated as the data dimensionality increases for both the $\alpha$-divergence and KL-divergence loss functions.
-These results indicate that the curse of dimensionality occurs equally across the $L_p$ errors, as indicated by Theorem \ref{main_section_3_theorem_sample_requirement}.
-Additionally, little difference was observed in the results among the modalities of the numerator datasets.
+As shown in Figure \ref{Setion_3_Figure_ExperimentLp_dimensions}, the $L_1$, $L_2$, and $L_3$ errors in DRE worsened as the data dimensionality increased for both the $\alpha$-divergence and KL-divergence loss functions.
+These results indicate that the curse of dimensionality affects all $L_p$ errors equally, as suggested by Theorem \ref{main_section_3_theorem_sample_requirement}.
+Additionally, little difference was observed in the results across the modalities of the numerator datasets.